triflicacid/triflic-script/README.md

     - `f(1,2)` -> `a=1, b=[], c=2`
     - `f(1,2,3)` -> `a=1, b=[2], c=3`
     - `f(1,2,3,4,5)` -> `a=1, b=[2,3,4], c=5`
+- Function parenthesis (when defining) may be omitted to declare a function with no parameters when using the `func` keyword
+  - E.g. `func main { ... }`.
+NOTE, calling will still require parenthesis e.g. `main`
 - Labelled blocks. `break` and `continue` statements may be followed by a block label.

 ## Bugs